Eid Mubarak (film)

-Eid Mubarak is a 1965 Pakistani film, directed by S. M. Yusuf who also wrote the screenplay for the film story written by Fayyaz Hashmi.
+Eid Mubarak is a 1965 Pakistani muslim social directed by S. M. Yusuf, who co-produced it and also wrote the screenplay for the film, based on a story written by Fayyaz Hashmi.
+The film explores the themes of love, brotherhood, and respect within a middle-class family during Eid celebrations, marking it a pioneering work in the genre of Muslim Social in Lollywood.

 It features Waheed Murad, Zeba, Habib and Rukhsana in leading roles.
-The film had songs performed by Mala, Ahmed Rushdi and Munir Hussain and a Naat (by Mala) in the music composition of A. Hameed.
+The film featured songs performed by Mala, Ahmed Rushdi, and Munir Hussain, with music composition by A. Hameed.
+The film also included a Naat, Reham Karo Ya Shah-e-Do Aalam, performed by Mala.
 The film performed well at the box office and was a silver jublee hit.
 It won a Nigar Award for Best sound editing.

 Plot

 The plot revolves around the Eid festival and mutual love, brotherhood and mutual respect among the characters of a family after mutual suspicions.

 The story revolves around a household where an elder brother lives with his younger siblings (a sister and a brother) as their parents have died.
 The elder brother, Azeem wants to marry one of his siblings and Tahira who is the daughter of Azeem's phuppo (parental aunt) likes him and wants to marry him.
 On the day of Eid-ul-Fitr, he learns that his brother Nadeem loves Naheed when he goes to her house.
 Naheed's father fist taunts Azeem because of his poverty but later, not only agrees for their marriage but also promises to marry his sister, Tahira, with a doctor he knows.

 On Eid day, Tahira becomes victim of an accident which injures her leg and she starts to walk on crutches.
 Due to her lameness, the groom's family denies to marry her while Nadeem and Naheed get married.
 After the wedding, Azeem and Nadeem advise Naheed to take special care of Tahira.

 One day, Azeem and Nadeem scold Naheed as they misunderstand that she doesn't take care of Tahira which upsets Naheed so much that she starts to hate Jameel's siblings.
 Another day, Anna Bi (Naheed's servant) knocks Tahira down unknowingly that she would fall.
 Azeem sees it all and blames Anna Bi which Nadeem furiously denies and slaps Tahira.
 Nadeem becomes distant from his siblings and does not embrace his brother after prayer of Eid-ul-Azha and then leaves for Naheed's father's house along with her.
 Zahida also shifts to the city with her mother due to her job, leaving Naheed and Azeem alone.